 The CivicTechs are complementary with the digital strategy of Luxembourg (Digital Lëtzbeuerg) and an undeniable step for electronic petitions (e-petitions), which help to develop a participative democracy in Luxembourg for all.

-48% of the Luxembourgish population are foreigners counting approximately 170 different nationalities.
-As of now, they don’t have the right to vote in Luxembourg and CivicTechs can provide citizens a new way to participate in the political and civic life of the country.
+48% of the Luxembourgish population are foreigners counting more than 170 different nationalities.
+As of now, they do not have the right to vote at legislative elections in Luxembourg.
+Since 2022, foreign residents get the right to vote for municipal elections.
+CivicTechs can provide citizens a new way to participate in the political and civic life of the country.